 My drive home was filled with tears- especially when I drove out of that massive parking lot for the last time.
 The building was empty of people and products.
 The parking lot was empty… except for the crew that always hangs out there after work.
 Every day for the last few years, unless there was precipitation falling from the sky… that same group hung out talking, laughing, venting or whatever.
 I always saw them when I left at the end of the day.
 When I drove by this time, I looked at them and smiled.
 They looked at me and waved wild, funny waves.
 I knew them all- I’d been their supevisor, manager, and director.
 I laughed and waved back.
 All those kids had been with me for at least 7 years… they grew up there like many others.
 Tears.

 My goodness… what a season of life.
 I’ve changed so much from the start of that journey to the end.
 I’ve gone through loss of family, divorce, growth in God, sick times, tough family times, faith-shaking times… I made mistakes as a peer, associate, and leader, but I have grown tremendously over the years.
-Much has happened in 9 years- good and not so good, but I enjoyed my job.
-During the most challenging time of peak seasons when I led over 800 people, to the quiet times in the summer with 350… Through it all, the Lord was with me and so good to me.
-He kept me, led me, gave me wisdom man could not give, and His mercies continually endured.
+So many days my kids would ask me, “You have any stories from work Mom?”
+I had one every time.
+Not one work day was the same as another and there was always something happening- positive or negative.
+Always!
+Much happened in 9 years- good and not so good, but I enjoyed my job.

 I love the scenic pictures from my office window.
 So as this season of my life comes to a close, I share the last sunrise I’ll see from that building and a few others.
 I am looking to the Lord with joyful expectation for this new season, and I am thanking Him for all that He’s done in the season that ended.
-He brought me from where I was in 2016 to where I am today- spiritually, mentally, physically, emotionally… He brought me through and He brough me out.
+He brought me from where I was in 2016 to where I am today- spiritually, mentally, physically, emotionally… He brought me through and He brought me out.

 I will still pray for my team.
 I pray that those who don’t know Christ will accept Him and those that do, will truly follow Him.
 I pray they will do well in their next place and they will use what was taught (good and bad) to help them be successful in their next place of employment.